 Transfer candidates must submit the following:

-We will begin accepting applications for transfer applicants for Fall 2015 on May 1, 2015.
-The application deadline is June 30, 2015, and grades for courses completed after that date must be submitted to the Office of Admissions as soon as they are available.
+We will begin accepting applications for transfer applicants for Fall 2016 no later than June 9, 2016.
+The application deadline is August 1, 2016.
 Admissions decisions regarding transfer applications are typically made after mid-July.